 Governor of Turnpike School.
 Secretary of the ATC 211 Squadron for 18 years.

 Trustee and Secretary for the Newbury and District Cancer Care Trust for many years.
-Raised funds for the Duchess of Kent Hospice, Reading.1
+Raised funds for the Duchess of Kent Hospice, Reading.1 After standing down as Councillor, she supported both the 400th anniversary of the Town's charter and the Millennium planning Committees 2

 Adrian Edwards.
 Conservative.
 Arrived in Newbury in 1977 on retirement from the Army.
 Employed at the United Kingdom Atomic Energy Authority until 1993 when he was transferred to the Atomic Weapons Establishment in Aldermaston.
 Retired in 2004.
-Elected to Newbury District Council 1987-91.2 Also Mayor in 2007.
+Elected to Newbury District Council 1987-91.3 Also Mayor in 2007.

 Raymond John Beale (1922-2014).
 Liberal Democrat.
 Falkland Ward.
 Formerly teacher of French and German at St Bartholomew's School, where he commanded the Combined Cadet Force.
 Elected to Newbury District Council 1987.
-His daughter Inga Beale (now Dame Inga Beale) served as Chief Executive of Lloyds of London 2013-18.3
+His daughter Inga Beale (now Dame Inga Beale) served as Chief Executive of Lloyds of London 2013-18.4

 George Kenneth Baker.
 Liberal Democrat for St John's Ward, serving for 12 years.
 Born 1940 in Basingstoke.
 Founded the Newbury computer repair company GKB Electronics Ltd, selling it on retirement.
-As Mayor, he revived the Mayor's Ball.4
+As Mayor, he revived the Mayor's Ball.5